 Facts About the Layers of the Earth for Kids

 Our planet is made up of different layers.
-On the surface, it is hard and rocky and underneath, there is molten flowing magma.
-Our planet is our home, and the very essence of our existence.
+On the surface, it is hard and rocky, and there is molten flowing magma underneath.
+Our planet is our home and the very essence of our existence.
+The Earth is like a giant ball of different layers, each with unique features!
+From the ground we walk on to the hot, melted rock deep inside, these layers work together to make our planet what it is.
 If you want to teach your children about Earth, you should start by teaching them about its four layers.
-This article explains the layers of the earth in a simple manner.
+This article explains what each layer is made of, how they affect life on Earth, and some fun facts that will help you understand just how amazing our planet really is!

 The Four Layers of the Earth